Saakaarb/ScienceAssist/src/model_creation/README.md

 # Model Creation Module 🤖

-The Model Creation module is the third component of the ScienceAssist pipeline, responsible for transforming processed text chunks into searchable vector embeddings and creating efficient retrieval systems.
-This module implements state-of-the-art embedding generation and vector database creation for RAG (Retrieval-Augmented Generation) systems.
+The Model Creation module is the third component of the ScienceAssist pipeline, responsible for transforming processed text chunks into searchable vector embeddings and creating efficient retrieval systems with advanced reranking capabilities.
+This module implements state-of-the-art embedding generation, cross-encoder models, and vector database creation for RAG (Retrieval-Augmented Generation) systems.

 ## 🧠 Algorithm Overview